The regulatory conditions for foreign investments in Russia

-The tax stabilization clause, also known as the “Grandfather Clause”, is set forth by the Foreign Investments Law and is considered one of its most important features.
-The Grandfather Clause prohibits increasing the rates of certain federal taxes until initial investments have been recouped (up to a maximum of seven years, unless this period is extended by the Russian Government).
+The Foreign Investments Law sets forth a tax stabilization clause (“Grandfather Clause”).
+The Grandfather Clause prohibits increasing the rates of certain federal taxes until initial investments have been recouped (up to a maximum of seven years, unless this period is extended by the Russian government).

-This clause applies to (i) foreign investors that are implementing “priority investment projects”, (ii) Russian companies with more than 25% foreign equity ownership, and (iii) Russian companies with foreign participation that are implementing “priority investment projects”, regardless of the percentage of foreign participation in the company.
+This clause applies to (i) foreign investors that are implementing priority investment projects; (ii) Russian companies with more than 25% foreign equity ownership; and (iii) Russian companies with foreign participation that are implementing priority investment projects, regardless of the percentage of foreign participation in the company.

 Certain restrictions on foreign investments are imposed by Federal Law No. 57-FZ “On the Procedures for Foreign Investments in Companies of Strategic Significance for National Defense and Security,” dated 29 April 2008 (the “Strategic Companies Law”).
 The Strategic Companies Law is designed to regulate the acquisition of control over Russian strategic companies by foreign investors or “groups of persons” that include a foreign investor.

-Whenever a foreign investor intends to acquire “control” over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Government Commission on Control over Foreign Investments in the Russian Federation and/or post-transaction notification to the Federal Antimonopoly Service of the Russian Federation (the “FAS”).
+Whenever a foreign investor intends to acquire control over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Russian government and/or post-transaction notification of the Federal Anti- monopoly Service of the Russian Federation (FAS).
 Importantly, the notion of “control” for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.

 The Strategic Companies Law provides a list of more than 40 activities that constitute strategic activities in Russia.
 Accordingly, any company engaged in such activities is viewed as a strategic company.